Time Out says

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

-Everything’s very nice as soon as you cross the threshold.
-Before you’ve had time to scoot your chair up to the table, a staff member approaches with a tempting trolley.
+It’s all just so wonderful as soon as you cross the threshold at Lakasa.
+Before you’ve had time to scoot your chair up to the table, a staffer approaches with a tempting trolley.
 Generous pours of wine, a selection of vermouths and more to prepare the palate.
 It’s hard to say no to a Barbiana sherry or a Galician vermouth.
 You look over the menu while waiting for your drink to arrive.
 Everything looks good.
 You spot the house speciality – potatoes mashed with gizzard and jowls – along with seasonal recommendations and some 20 other dishes (starters and mains) that, thanks to their half portions, let you choose your own adventure through the outstanding and polished kitchen of César Martín, who moves about happily here and there in his open workspace.

 We order wines by the glass (the unusual and attractive selection prompts us to want to try more than one) and the dishes keep coming: asparagus salad painted in brine, a splendidly unctuous and flavourful ‘salmorejo’ with sardine, bonito with sautéed jalapeño and miso, grilled beef ribs that are cooked to perfection and melt away from the bone, the best flan you’ll try all year, and a board of French cheeses from the trusted Bernard Antony.

 This restaurant is a must for any food fan.
-Faitful clients already know it and have been visiting regularly (at least once a season) for a while now.
+Faithful clients know that and have been visiting regularly (at least once a season) for a while now.
 The price also supports their own declaration that it’s a spot where you’ll want to return.
 Be sure to book in advance, especially at weekends.

 Plaza del Descubridor Diego de Ordás, 1